-You have 31 days from your date of hire to enroll in FLEX.
+You have 31 days from your date of hire to enroll in Nortel Health & Group Benefits.
 Please ensure that you have all the required documentation and forms for the new hire enrollment process by referring to the checklist enclosed in your new hire package.

 If you have intranet access, you'll enroll online.
-Go to the FLEX 2008 Benefits Site on Services@Work and click on "Other Information - New Hire Information" for the new hire enrollment process.
+Go to the Health N-Site for new hire enrollment process.
 If you don't have intranet access, you should contact HR Shared Services.